Skip to main content

 Not a week later.
 The memory has faded and the request feels random.

 For trades: the day after the job is finished.
-For pro services: 48 to 72 hours after the engagement ends.
+For professional services: 48 to 72 hours after the engagement ends.
 For retail or product businesses: the day after delivery, once the customer has unboxed.

 The best time to ask for a review is when the customer is still feeling the relief or satisfaction of what you did, but not so close to it that the request feels like a sales pitch tagged onto the invoice.